Does Insurance Cover Therapy For Mental Health Services?

 The costs of therapy

-Depending on where you live, out-of-pocket costs can vary.
-However, Forbes notes that the national average in the US is $100-$200 per therapy session without insurance.
-This cost can be around $400-$800 or more per month.
+Out-of-pocket costs for therapy can vary depending on where you live.
+However, Forbes notes that the national average in the US is $100 to $200 per therapy session without insurance.
+This cost can be around $400 to $800 or more monthly.

 For those covered by insurance, your co-pay or upfront service cost can depend on the overall deductible or premium you signed up for with your policy coverage.
-For example, if you have a high monthly payment on your insurance plan, your insurance policy might cover mental health services.
+For example, if your insurance plan has a high monthly payment, your insurance policy might cover mental health services.

 You may have to pay more out of pocket for your sessions if you have a high deductible and lower monthly cost.
 For some, that amount might be around $100 per session.
-If you have a co-pay plan, you might pay $15-$45 in co-pays.
+If you have a co-pay plan, you might pay $15 to $45 in co-pays.
 If you are prescribed medication, that could add costs, depending on whether your insurance covers your medication.

 Affordable Care Act

-Understanding the Affordable Care Act may also be very beneficial.
-The Affordable Care Act (ACA) is a comprehensive healthcare reform legislation that was created to ensure that everyone in the United States can get quality and affordable healthcare.
+Understanding the Affordable Care Act (ACA) may also help you understand what insurance covers.
+The ACA is a comprehensive healthcare reform legislation created to ensure that everyone in the United States can get quality and affordable healthcare.
 For individuals looking to receive mental health services through their insurance, the ACA requires all plans provided by employers with over 50 employees to cover essential medical and surgical benefits, including mental health services.

 Addiction Equity Act